-We adopt a placemaking methodology within our approach, where we work collaboratively with customers, partners, and the wide-ranging Loretto Housing services, to identify the needs and requirements of the area in realising its full potential.
+We incorporate a placemaking methodology within our approach, where we work collaboratively with customers, partners, and the wide-ranging Loretto Housing services, to identify the needs and requirements of the area in realising its full potential.
 Placemaking is a collaborative process for creating public spaces that people enjoy and feel connected to.
-There are tools available to measure this, that we proactively use within our neighbourhoods.
+There are tools, processes and data available to measure this, that we proactively use within our neighbourhoods.